 - December 2016 – App Install Optimization: Facebook advertising platform shows ads to people most likely to install your app.

 - February 2017 – Dynamic Creative Optimization: DCO helps advertisers determine which creative assets perform best for their audiences by testing up to 10 images/videos, and 5 of each copy asset.

 - 2017 – ROAS Value Optimization: Facebook advertising platform shows ads to people most likely to spend money on your app/website.
 Also, it uses the purchase values sent from the Facebook pixel to estimate how much a person may spend with your business over a seven-day period.

 These advancements are driving better performance for advertisers because important decisions and adjustments about budgets and bids are made in real-time and based on real-time data.
 Also, as Facebook helps advertisers make profitable decisions on bidding, budgets, and audiences, there is still one important variable that Facebook’s advertising platform can’t help with yet: creatives.

 Creative becomes the differentiator for performance and financial success.
 As a result, constant creative testing – copy, video, images – becomes imperative to an organization’s objectives.
 Also, a large volume of creative is needed.
 Not only to achieve but also to sustain ROAS (Return on Ad Spend).
 Because creative rapidly fatigue with increased spend and audience reach.
 Moreover, 95% of creative fail to outperform your portfolio’s best.
 So, even when having a high-performing creative, you need to think about replacing it.
 See the graph below to understand the need and results of successful creative testing.

-Our team at Consumer Acquisition has created and tested over 250,000 ads spending over $200 million dollars for clients across several verticals.
+Our team at Consumer Acquisition has created and tested over 300,000 ads.
+We also spend over $3 billion dollars for clients across several verticals.
 As a result, we have created this white paper to provide ideas and guidelines on creative testing for mobile app installs and user acquisition campaigns in Facebook advertising.